jundalisay/superb/content/en/social/supersociology/precrisis-years.md

 ## Social Cycles

-David Hume explained that, among human organisms, the concept of the self arises from human experiences which come from human senses which are limited by nature.
+David Hume explained that, among human creatures, the concept of the self arises from human experiences which come from human senses which are limited by nature.

 For example, when you buy a stock, you won't know if its price will rise or fall.
 This is because you cannot sense all the thoughts and feelings of all the other buyers and sellers of that stock.
 So you buy it based on your own limited sensory experiences.